keatonelvins/lacuna/docs/README.md

 - no modeling code (for now), can lean on community kernels from kernel hub, liger, cce
 - also support SFT w/ assistant-only loss and sample packing

-I'm writing this mainly for personal use and because I learn best by building.

 Personal goal: `uv run bloat_check` should return < 5k lines (currently clocking in ~2.5k)

 ## Order of model builder